-The Fund is designed to provide diversification across a variety of asset classes, primarily by investing in underlying funds.
+The Fund is designed to provide diversification across a variety of asset classes, primarily by investing in underlying funds sponsored by Dimensional Fund Advisors LP.
 Therefore, in addition to the expenses of the Fund, each investor is indirectly paying a proportionate share of the applicable fees and expenses of its underlying funds.

 The Fund is subject to different levels of risk, based on the types and sizes of its underlying asset class allocations and its allocation strategy.
-In addition, the Fund's underlying funds may be subject to specific investment risks, including but not limited to: stock market risk (equity securities); default risk and interest rate risk - if interest rates go up, bond prices go down, and if interest rates go down, bond prices go up (bonds); and currency fluctuations, political risks, differences in accounting and limited availability of information (international securities).
+In addition, the Fund's underlying funds may be subject to specific investment risks, including but not limited to: stock market risk (equity securities); default risk and interest rate risk - if interest rates go up, bond prices go down, and if interest rates go down, bond prices go up (bonds); investment leverage, illiquidity and high volatility (derivatives); sector risk; and currency fluctuations, political risks, differences in accounting and limited availability of information (international securities).
 Please refer to the most recent prospectus for a more detailed explanation of the Fund's principal risks.